HDR Mac Software for Beginners

 Some cameras have HDR capabilities built into them, but if you are new to this kind of photography and want to learn how the process works, here are some of the best HDR processing programs that you can use:

-Aurora HDR is created by Macphun, and is available for Mac only.
+Aurora HDR is the hdr software created by Macphun, and is available for Mac only.
 This is one of the best options for experimenting with HDR photography if you are a beginner.
 Boasting a host of impressive features that let you blend multiple photos together to get the best exposure, Aurora HDR can also handle individual images very well too.
 It produces very natural results without over-processing the photos in any way, and can be had for just $99.

 For someone just getting their feet wet with the idea of HDR photography, spending a lot of money might not be very suitable.
 In that case, try EasyHDR.
 It is an inexpensive software that you can download on both Windows and Mac systems for just $30.
 EasyHDR has a simple to use interface that you can get accustomed to very easily, and is a very popular HDR image processing option among beginners.